0xAz1z/pdf-to-image-converter/README.md

-# pdf-to-image-converter
+# PDF to Image Converter

-Offline desktop app to convert PDFs to images
+Offline desktop app to convert PDF files to PNG, JPEG, TIFF, BMP, or WEBP.

+## Requirements
+pip install pdf2image Pillow

+Also install Poppler (see instructions for your OS).

+## Run
+python pdf_to_image_converter.py